stockmind/gpd-pocket-ubuntu-respin/README.md

 ## Build and respin without Docker
 ## Step 1: Cloning the Repo and Installing Tools

-To respin an existing Ubuntu ISO, you will need to use a Linux machine with `squashfs-tools` and `xorriso` installed (e.g. `sudo apt install -y squashfs-tools xorriso`) and a working internet connection with at least 10GB of free space.
+To respin an existing Ubuntu ISO, you will need to use a Linux machine with `squashfs-tools` and `xorriso` installed (e.g. `sudo apt install -y squashfs-tools xorriso`) and a working internet connection and at least 10GB of free storage space.

 The first step is to clone this repo:
 ```